dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Optional data

-When reading data where items required for reader function are missing, readers may wish to provide configurable default values to be used in their output.
+When decoding data some items required for a particular function the consumer wishes to perform may be missing.
+Consumers should consider providing configurable default values to be used in place of the missing values in their output.

 ## Trailing data in TCP

-Clarify the impact of processing wire captures which includes trailing data in TCP.
-What will appear trailing data, what will appear as malformed messages?
+TODO: Clarify the impact of processing wire captures which includes trailing data in TCP.
+What will appear as trailing data, what will appear as malformed messages?

 ## Limiting collection of RDATA

-Implementations should consider providing a configurable maximum RDATA size for capture.
-For example, to avoid memory issues when confronted with large XFR records.
+Implementations should consider providing a configurable maximum RDATA size for capture , for example, to avoid memory issues when confronted with large XFR records.

 # Implementation status